asejouk/zachmoshe.com/_posts/2015-07-29-griddlers-ninja-serverless-architecture.markdown

 ### Costs

-I'll calculate based on 10K hits per month and 1K job requests.
-All the regular disclaimers apply - it's a very rough estimation...
+I'll calculate based on 10K hits per month and 500 job requests.
+Ye..
+I'm laughing as well...

 - S3
   - Hosting and serving the AngularJS app (~3MB)